 4.2 Granulometric classification

+A wet granulometric classification was performed, using a vibrating tower.
+In total, 14 sieves were used.
+The last sieve was 44 µm.
+The grains that passed throught the 44 µm were used for the methods of X- ray diffractometry, scanning eletron microscopy, magnetic separation and brightness index.
+Separating the samples into different fractions helps the process of identification of clays minerals, as they have a low granulometry and are concentrated in fractions bellow 44 µm.

 The graphs show similarity between the linear behavior of the samples of Peg 1 (Figure 4 A), Peg.
 2 (Figure 4 B) and Peg.
 4 (Figure 4 D), with very similar values of both pass-through and acumulated mass.
 The graph referring to Peg 3 (Figure 4 C) exhibits a slightly different behavior, with almost 50% of the grains being smaller than 44 µm.